1Password/scim-examples/PREPARATION.md

 These secrets can be used to authenticate as the Automated Provisioning integration.
 It is a major security concern if they're not kept safe.

 **IMPORTANT:** To reiterate, please keep these secrets in a secure location (such as within 1Password), and **don't share them** with anyone unless absolutely necessary.

+## Upgrading from Provision Manager

+If you were previously using a Provision Manager with the SCIM bridge integration, read [this guide](https://support.1password.com/cs/upgrade-provisioning-integration/) to upgrade your account to the latest version of the integration.